Indonesia

 Balinese routinely make offerings to the gods, often daily.
 The cheapest and most common is flower pedals and an incense stick in a folded paper tray about the size of a teacup saucer.
 These can be found everywhere one might logically step: sidewalks, doorsteps, apartment building hallways, and in front of cash registers.
 I'm not sure what would happen to me if I mashed one with my big white feet.
 Probably nothing but I'll keep doing my best to step carefully.
 Balinese believe in karma.
 One expression of karma is that one must offer to the gods or else they won't have anything to send back and the circulation of the cosmos will grind to a halt.
 Balinese must be hoping for spring rolls because they offer up a lot of partially eaten ones.

 I am catching up on this journal a few days after the fact so I am able to compare the Bali to Jakarta.
 Jakarta looks more familiar on the surface.
 There is more money, more modern buildings and appliances, etc. The similarity gets downright creepy, in fact, like an android that looks too close to being human yet clearly isn't.
 Every sign, t-shirt, restaurant menu and shopping mall is doing it's best impression of America as shown in the movies.
 Nevertheless, I think Americans would feel much more comfortable in Bali.
 They have more respect for life and dignity.
-It comes from superstition, whereas for Americans it comes from the golden rule, but the result is similar enough.

 Thursday, 9/29/2016